Yacht Buying Process

 Agents should organize visits in such a way that the buyer can have plenty of time to have a look at the boat.
 We have noticed that buyers prefer to carry out their first visit without the owner’s presence on board.
 It is easier for a buyer to say what he really thinks about the boat to an agent rather than to its owner, and it is also easier to start discussing price or terms of sale.

 We strongly suggest that you have the vessel that interests you inspected by a qualified independent marine surveyor.
+It would be wise to also ask a marine engineer and electrician to inspect the boat that interests you.
 The survey will provide you with a complete picture of the vessel you are interested in.

 The marine surveyor assigned by the buyer can ask to have a sea trial performed at the time of the survey or at a later date if the boat is on dry dock.